neelameghashyam/MicroBlogging-Platform/README.md

 - **Security**: Includes data encryption, secure authentication, and protection against vulnerabilities (e.g., XSS, CSRF).
 - **Data Management**: MongoDB efficiently handles data storage for users, posts, and comments.

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to submit pull requests or raise issues for improvement.

-## 📄 License
-Licensed under the MIT License.
-See the `LICENSE` file for details.

 ## 📧 Contact
 For inquiries, reach out to **Neelameghashyam Raya** at [rayaneelameghashyam@gmail.com](mailto:rayaneelameghashyam@gmail.com).